Choosing the Right Website Package

 It makes a lot of sense for me to suggest that you create your own website content, for the simple reason that you know more about your specific business than your web designer or a third party content creator.

-But not everybody has the time or inclination to sit and write content, and it's unlikely to be a one-time activity either.
-So there are other options...
+Not everybody has the time or inclination to sit and write content, and it's unlikely to be a one-time activity either.
+Thankfully there are some other options which could help:

 Your website design might be willing and able to produce your website content for you, but you should ALWAYS approve and new or updated content before it goes live.